 (they/them)

-I am Assistant Professor of Politics and Law at Rhodes College.
-Previously, I was an American Studies Dissertation Fellow at The Graduate Center, The City University of New York where I received my Ph.D.
+I am an Assistant Professor of Politics and Law at Rhodes College.
+Previously, I was an American Studies Dissertation Fellow at The Graduate Center, The City University of New York, where I completed my Ph.D.
+My dissertation, “Addiction” in U.S. Political Culture, received the Stephen E. Bronner Dissertation Award from the American Political Science Association Caucus for Critical Political Science.
 My research interests include American politics and public policy from a feminist and critical race perspective.

 American political culture, qualitative and interpretive methods, modern and contemporary political theory